Convergence of Anisotropic Consensus-Based Optimization in Mean-Field Law: A Machine Learning Example

 In Figure~\ref{fig:MNISTresults} we report the results of our experiment.

-While achieving a test accuracy of about $89\%$ for the shallow NN after as few as $4$ epochs, we obtain almost $97\%$ accuracy with the CNN.
+While achieving a test accuracy of almost $90\%$ for the shallow NN, we obtain around $97\%$ accuracy with the CNN.
 For comparison, when trained with backpropagation with finely tuned parameters, a comparable CNN achieves $98.3\%$ accuracy, cf.\@~\cite[Figure~9]{lecun1998gradient}.
 In view of these results, CBO can be regarded as a successful optimizer for machine learning tasks, which performs comparably to the state of the art.
 At the same time it is worth highlighting that CBO is extremely versatile and customizable, does not require gradient information or substantial hyperparameter tuning and has the potential to be parallelized.